floose/floose/README.md

 I pursued both my master and my PhD degrees in power electronics, with emphasis in LED drivers and visible light communications.
 It provided me with a research field full of interdisciplinary challenges, where I could put my mathematical skills to the test.
 From communications theory to control systems, from analog electronics to digital signal processing, I was able to work with several technologies and theories that enabled me doing the things that I do now.

+Nowadays, I focus my efforts as a **solutions architect** for software applications turned for the power sector, merging machine learning, power systems and signal processing all together to enhance grid visibility and efficiency.

-Thus, this Github is meant to be a profile where I can show you some of my works in my fields of interest.
+Finally, this Github is meant to be a profile where I can show you some of my works in my fields of interest.

 ## Programming Skills 💻
 <div>